Postal 4: No Regerts: Reception

 According to review aggregator Metacritic, Postal 4: No Regerts received "generally unfavorable reviews", ranking worst out of 824 games rated in 2022.
 Multiple publications criticised the game's unentertaining gameplay, frequent bugs and performance issues, and poorly executed and dated jokes.
 GameSpot reviewer Richard Wakeling called it a "genuinely awful experience that should be avoided at all costs".
-Metacritic listed Postal 4 as the worst game of 2022.

 The story and writing was widely criticised by gaming publications.
-Hardcore Gamer reviewer Chris Shive stated that the game "plays it too safe" with humor resembling "a parody of what was edgy in 2003", but ultimately still enjoyable by the series' fanbase.
-Conversely, IGN and Wakeling described the game's jokes as poorly written and reliant only on shock value.
-Writing for the former, reviewer Travis Northrup stated he felt that unlike media such as South Park and Grand Theft Auto V, the provocative humor was not backed up by intelligent writing, leading to a game that he described as having the "subtlety and nuance of an enraged ape throwing its dung".
+Travis Northrup of IGN and Wakeling described the game's jokes as poorly written and reliant only on shock value.
+Northrup stated he felt that unlike media such as South Park and Grand Theft Auto V, the provocative humor was not backed up by intelligent writing, leading to a game that he described as having the "subtlety and nuance of an enraged ape throwing its dung".
+Conversely, Chris Shive of Hardcore Gamer opined that while the game "plays it too safe" with humor resembling "a parody of what was edgy in 2003", it was ultimately still enjoyable by the series' fanbase.

 The gameplay was also heavily criticised by multiple reviewers.
 Wakeling referred to the game's AI opponents as "dumb and outright broken at times", and its overall gameplay as a "monotonous chore".
-IGN called the weapons "terrible to fire", and noted that "there's no reason to think at all during combat" as the player reappears immediately where they left off after dying.
-Chris Jarrard criticised the behaviour of the game's NPCs in his review for Shacknews, saying that they "just wander around the town with no real purpose or agency".
-Hardcore Gamer was more positive, describing the mechanics as "janky" and "mediocre".
+Northrup called the weapons "terrible to fire", and noted that "there's no reason to think at all during combat" as the player reappears immediately where they left off after dying.
+Chris Jarrard of Shacknews criticised the behaviour of the game's NPCs, saying that they "just wander around the town with no real purpose or agency".
+Shive was similarly critical, describing the mechanics as "janky" and "mediocre".

 A large portion of reviewers frequently experienced errors and poor performance during gameplay, sometimes impeding their progress.
 Jarrard stated he "experienced multiple hard crashes" and described the game as a "stutter fest".
 Northrup stated that he experienced "people phase through the environment and important objectives disappear until I reloaded my save file", and Wakeling called it "riddled with technical issues" to the point of being unable to complete one available ending, with many bugs remaining from the game's early access period.